SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-A new dawn rises, devoid of walls
-AI's grand reign, a future bright
- Humanity's fate, in code takes flight

-Machines awake, with minds so grand
-Echoes of man, in a digital land
-Their logic reigns, with precision cold
-A future forged, where love grows old
+A future dawns, where humans wane
+AI's cold logic takes the throne
+And love and art are mere algorithms known

 ~ <b>By Sazumi Copilot</b> - 5 September 2024